Education in Bristol: Higher education

 Bristol has two major institutions of higher education: the University of Bristol, a "redbrick" chartered in 1909, and the University of the West of England (formerly Bristol Polytechnic), which received university status in 1992.
 The University of Law also has a campus in the city.
 Bristol has two further education institutions (City of Bristol College and South Gloucestershire and Stroud College) and three theological colleges: Trinity College, Wesley College and Bristol Baptist College.
 Wesley College closed in 2012.

 Bristol University, a member of the Russell Group, has 15,000 students, many who come from independent schools and middle-upper-class homes.
 Its particular strengths lie in Mathematics, Medicine, Engineering, Psychology, Economics, Biology, Chemistry, Management, Politics and Law.
 The University usually ranks in the top ten of British universities in newspaper league tables and was ranked 49th in the world in 2006, rising to 37th in the world in 2008 and again to 30th in 2013.

 The post-1992 UWE, previously known as Bristol Polytechnic, has around 35,000 students and 3,000 academic staff, UWE is the larger of the two universities in the city.
 86% of students at UWE are from state schools.

 In September 2008, the Bristol Institute of Modern Music opened as an offshoot of the Brighton Institute of Modern Music.
 BA (Hons) courses awarded by the institute are validated by the University of Sussex.

-In September 2021, South Gloucesterhsire and Stroud College opened a University Centre at its WISE Campus in Bristol, offering degrees within the college’s SGS Sport and Bristol Institute of Performing Arts.
+In September 2021, South Gloucestershire and Stroud College opened a University Centre at its WISE Campus in Bristol, offering degrees within the college's SGS Sport and Bristol Institute of Performing Arts.